Blog

 Digital badges are a type of digital credential.
 Digital credentials are the evolution of traditional physical credentials.
 Digital badges are one of the main types of digital credentials alongside digital certificates.
 Digital certificates utilize a more formal certificate style of presentation.
 Digital badges are pictorial, using shapes, colors, banners, icons, and fonts to represent the credential award.

 Digital badges serve as digital proof of an individual’s competences.
 They offer easy and instant verification from the dedicated digital credential page.
-Third-parties such as potential employers and recruiters can easily verify a candidate’s abilities and gain a deeper understanding of their held knowledge and skills.
+Potential employers and recruiters use digital badges to verify a candidate’s abilities and gain a deeper understanding of their held knowledge and skills.

 • Badge name